What is follicle stimulating hormone (FSH)?

 Medical clinics that help women and men who want to become parents but for medical or other reasons have been unable to achieve this goal via the natural course.

 The physicians who work with couples undergoing fertility treatments.
+ARC’s network physicians are board-certified reproductive endocrinology and fertility specialists and also board-certified obstetrician/gynecologists.

 A radiology procedure that examines the health of the uterus and fallopian tubes.
 A radio-opaque fluid is injected into the uterus and fallopian tubes and photographed via x-rays to check the shape of the uterus and tubes, and whether they contain any infections or injuries (such as fibroids, or scar tissue).

 A fertility treatment in which a surgeon removes eggs from a woman and injects concentrated sperm into the eggs inside a petri dish.
 The entire procedure happens outside of the body.
-After the eggs are successfully fertilized, the surgeon re-implants the embryo back into the woman’s uterus.
+After the eggs are successfully fertilized, the surgeon transfers the embryo back into the woman’s uterus.

 A form of IVF which involves injecting a single sperm directly into a mature egg.
 A surgeon then transfers the fertilized egg into the woman’s womb.